Community of Innovators

 COI leverages the influence and expertise of industry trailblazers and top executives to inspire, inform, and engage its communities through four primary components.

-Intrapreneurship Academy The cornerstone of the Community of Innovators, The Cable Center’s Intrapreneurship Academy (TCC-IA) is a future-focused leadership program designed to educate and empower the cable industry’s rising stars to become intrapreneurs.
+Intrapreneurship Academy The cornerstone of the Community of Innovators, The Cable Center’s Intrapreneurship Academy (IA) is a future-focused leadership program designed to educate and empower the cable industry’s rising stars to become intrapreneurs.
 Through interactive modules and hands-on projects, it teaches participants how to envision and effect change and to innovate within their organizations’ existing corporate structures.

 Are you an intrapreneur or know someone who is?
 Learn more about the program.

-Now accepting applicants for the winter 2019 session.
+Now accepting applicants for our next class.

 COI’s Innovation Laureates represent the cable industry’s remarkable talent and demonstrate its resounding impact.
 Each brings a unique perspective to mentor, teach, and motivate the next generation of cable industry leaders.